ItaiAxelrad/remote-sensing/posts/combining-raters-and-vectors.md

 ## It has 2 fields
 ```

 We now need to extract the surface reflectance values of the corresponding samples.
-But first the data once again need to be re-projected to the CRS of the Landsat data.
+But first, the data once again need to be re-projected to the CRS of the Landsat data.

 ```r
 ## Re-project SpatialPointsDataFrame